Bonnie ERtel, M.a.

 Microplastic Specialist, Coastal Marine Mammal Assessments Program

-Vice Chair, North America Student Advisory Council, Society of Environmental Toxicology and Chemistry
+Chair, North America Student Advisory Council (NASAC), Society of Environmental Toxicology and Chemistry (SETAC)

 About me

-I am passionate about the environment, human health, and researching the intersection of these topics- with a focus on plastic pollution.
+I am passionate about protecting environmental, animal, and human health- with a focus on plastic pollution.